wallarm/product-documentation/docs/latest/installation/oob/web-server-mirroring/linux/nginx-distro.md

 [web-server-mirroring-examples]:    ../overview.md#examples-of-web-server-configuration-for-traffic-mirroring
 [img-grouped-nodes]:                ../../../../images/user-guides/nodes/grouped-nodes.png

-# Installing Wallarm OOB Dynamic Module for NGINX Distro using Linux Packages
+# Installing Wallarm OOB Dynamic Module for Distribution-Provided NGINX

-These instructions describe the steps to install Wallarm as an [OOB](../overview.md) dynamic module for the open source version of NGINX installed from the Debian/CentOS repositories.
+These instructions describe the steps to install Wallarm as an [OOB](../overview.md) dynamic module using Linux packages for distribution-provided NGINX.

+NGINX Open Source can be obtained from nginx.org or the default repositories of Debian/CentOS depending on your requirements, NGINX version preferences, and repository management policies.
+Wallarm provides packages for both [nginx.org](nginx-stable.md) and distribution‑provided versions.
+This guide focuses on NGINX from Debian/CentOS repositories.

-Wallarm supports the following operating systems:
+The Wallarm module is compatible with distribution-provided NGINX on the following operating systems:

 * Debian 10.x (buster)
 * Debian 11.x (bullseye)